 I’m a season subscriber.
-How will I get access to livestreams?
+How will I get access to streaming shows?
 Do I have to pay extra?

 I share my subscription with people outside of my household.
 How will they get access to steaming shows?

 We don’t want any of your “subscriber buddies” to miss out and are glad to honor multi-household subscriptions.
-If you are the primary account holder and subscribe with someone who doesn’t live in the same house as you, please use this form to record a unique name and email address associated with each of those additional households so we can email the link for our originally scheduled five productions to the rest of your party.
-For “extra” shows or new titles, we’ll email subscriber buddies a promo code that can be used to get a free ticket to watch on a date chosen online, or by calling/emailing the box office.
-Subscriber buddies will be emailed a clickable streaming link to watch one day prior to the scheduled performance.
+If you are the primary account holder and subscribe with someone who doesn’t live in the same house as you, please use this form to record a unique name and email address associated with each of those additional households so we can email the link for subscriber-eligible productions to the rest of your party.